Little girl painting

 Email Our Team

 Yes!
 The ACSES Introductory Series aligns with specific CDA Subject Matter Areas.
 Participants must complete the evaluation after each webinar within the series to receive the corresponding completion certificate.
 The completion certificate will include the CDA subject matter areas for the webinar attended or watched.
 All completion certificates will be sent at the end of the series.
-Should you require your certificate information earlier, please contact us and we will prioritize for processing.
+Should you require your certificate information earlier, please contact us and we will prioritize processing.

 Email Our Team